lscoppitto/docs-v3/docs/partners/machines_connection_and_management/machines_connection_and_management/zerynth_toolbox_for_commissioning.md

 ### Analog and digital reading

 If you have a 4ZeroBox with an EXP-IO connected, it can be used to read up to two amperometric clamps (0-5V) and to read up to two digital inputs.
-Please, before connecting the device check the EXP-IO board and make sure that the `ADDR` switch is set to one and taht all the switches on the `S1` DIP switch are set to off.
+Please, before connecting the device check the EXP-IO board and make sure that the `ADDR` switch is set to `0` and that all the switches on the `S1` DIP switch are set to off.

 ![Switch configuration](./img_zerynth_toolbox_for_commissioning/switch_config.png)